-This essay is, in theory, very easy to write—at this point, you should have already conducted heavy research into each school you are interested in, and you should have also undertaken intense self-evaluation to determine why you want to attend those schools and what you want to do with your graduate education.
-However, articulating this information may prove difficult–and the inability to clearly present your reasons and plans may result in a very vague statement that leaves schools wondering why you’re applying there in the first place.
+This essay is, in theory, very easy to write.
+At this point, you should have already chosen grad schools you want to apply to and determined what you want to do with your graduate education.
+However, articulating this information may prove difficult.
+The inability to clearly present your reasons and plans may result in a very vague statement that leaves schools wondering why you’re applying there in the first place.

-Let’s determine exactly what UCLA (and pretty much all other graduate schools) will want to hear about in your statement:
+Graduate schools should provide you with a prompt for your statement of purpose.
+Let’s determine exactly what pretty much every graduate school wants to hear about in your statement:

 So, how do you go about penning this essay?
-As I mentioned previously, you should have already done extensive research into each school (so you already know why you are applying), and you should have already reflected deeply as to why graduate school, and a particular field of study, is for you.
+As stated earlier, you should have done extensive research into each school by now.
+So, you should have already reflected deeply on why graduate school, and a particular field of study, is for you.
 Now’s the time to fine tune this research and self-knowledge.
 Do the following:

 - Research.
 Spend time going over the specifics of each school, in particular the academic path you want to follow.
 Find information about classes, specializations, professors, and academic offerings unique to the school that make it an ideal choice for you.

 - Interview.
 If possible, talk to professors in your field, and those already practicing in similar areas to the one you want to pursue.
 Ask them about how they spend their days, what they enjoy about their job, and what made them choose it.
 Ask professors about the subjects they teach, and why they teach them.

 - Think.
 Once all this information has been obtained, carefully consider valid reasons for why you want to go to grad school, and why you want to follow this particular career path.

 - Articulate.
 Talk to someone close to you about your reasons for why you’re choosing these particular schools and programs.
 This will help you organize your thoughts, and will allow you to hear your arguments out loud (which can be very helpful).

 Final Thoughts & Tips